Volcano High: American version

 This Kung Faux parody version of the film aired only on MTV in the United States.

-Differences Between the Korean Original and American MTV versions
+Differences Between the Korean and U.S. versions

 Comic

 There is also a manhwa comic set before the movie called Volcano High Prelude.
 It was distributed with an English subtitled version of the original Korean domestic version of the film in the United States by Media Blasters.